How to Make a Mangonada at Home

 Notes

-- Instead of water you can use mango nectar or juice
+- Instead of water you can use mango nectar or juice.

-- If you want a sweeter mangonada then add sugar to your taste
+- If you want a sweeter mangonada then add sugar to your taste.

-- For a spiked version make a margarita by simply adding a shot or two of tequila and blending.
+- For a spiked version make a margarita by simply adding a shot or two of silver tequila and blending.
 Serve the same way.

 Nutrition